Pre-RMSNorm and Pre-CRMSNorm Transformers: Equivalent and Efficient Pre-LN Transformers: Post-LN Transformers

 Layer normalization is on the main branch instead of the beginning of residual branches.
-We can keep a zero-mean branch on the main branch without impact on the functionality.
+We can keep a zero-mean branch on the main branch without impacting the functionality.

-For the residual branch $\gF_l$, we can apply the same method in Pre-LN Transformer.
-We can modify the output linear projection to obtain $\hat{\gF_l}$, which will generate the zero-mean part of the original result.
+For the residual branch $\gF_l$, we can apply the same method in the Pre-LN Transformer.
+We can modify the output linear projection to obtain $\hat{\gF_l}$, which generates the zero-mean part of the original result.

 The recentering operation $\hat{\vx_l} = \vx_l - \mu(\vx_l) \vone$ requires extra computation.
 If elementwise affine transformation is disabled in LayerNorm, $\vx_l$ is the output of a normalization such that $\mu(\vx_l) = 0$ and $\hat{\vx_l} = \vx_l$.
-If the transformation is enabled, $\vx_l$ is not guaranteed zero-mean such that the explicit recentering is necessary.
+If the transformation is enabled, $\vx_l$ is not guaranteed zero-mean such that explicit recentering is necessary.